OpenAssetIO/OpenAssetIO/doc/contributing/PULL_REQUESTS.md

 PRs should aim to be small, containing a single meaningful change to the project.
 For all merges, the target branch should be functional after merge.
-- For feature branches, or during alpha development, the target should be functional, but not necessarily feature-complete.
+- For feature branches the target should be functional, but not necessarily feature-complete.
 - For release branches the target should always be in a release-ready state before, and after any PR is merged.